mantas6/tinywolf/README.md

 - `dnsmasq`
 - `wakeonlan`

-Installs as `systemd` user service
+Installs as `systemd` user service.

+Tested and ran on Debian 12.

 ## Firewall setup